-On June 15, 2023, the Company entered into a sixth unsecured loan agreement with Kings Chapel for an amount of US\$120,000 or approximately \$159,000 ("Kings Chapel Loan 6" and, collectively with the Kings Chapel Loans 1 through 5, the "Kings Chapel Loans")).
-The purpose of the Kings Chapel Loan 6 was to fund the Company's additional investment in MagIron.

-The Kings Chapel Loans all carry the same terms as the Kings Chapel Loan 1.

-On July 20, 2023, the Company entered into a loan note for an amount of USD1,200,000 or approximately \$1,590,000 with Kings Chapel.
-The loan note attracts interest at 10% per annum, is unsecured and is repayable on the earlier of the date on which the Company receives gross proceeds from equity financing transactions of at least \$5 million and July 10, 2025.
-The loan will be drawn down in three tranches.
+On July 20, 2023, the Company entered into a fourth unsecured loan agreement with Kings Chapel for an amount of US\$1,200,000 ("Kings Chapel Loan 4" and, together with the Kings Chapel Loans 1 through 3, the "Kings Chapel Loans").
+The purpose of the Kings Chapel Loan 4 was to fund the Company's general working capital.
+The Kings Chapel Loan 4 bears interest of 10% per year compounded annually and shall be due and payable on the earlier of (i) the date on which the Company has completed one or more equity financing transactions pursuant to which it receives gross proceeds of at least \$5 million, and (ii) July 20, 2025.